Georgia is a persuasive advocate who provides exceptional client care.

 Prior to pupillage, Georgia managed the social enterprise “Trew Era”, founded by Russell Brand.
 Trew Era is a cafe that re-trains ex-offenders and helps them find employment in the hospitality sector.

-Georgia has been appointed to the CPS Grade 1 list and regularly prosecutes for the Crown Prosecution Service.
+Georgia has been appointed to the CPS Grade 2 list, and the CPS Specialist Fraud Division Panel.

 Recent Cases include;